ucb-sts/sts/README.md

 $ ./simulator.py
 ```

-This will boot up pox, generate a FatTree network with 16 hosts, and begin feeding in random inputs.
+This will boot up pox, generate a 2-node mesh network, and begin feeding in random inputs.

 You can also run sts interactively: